josephjlee/SimpleMVC-1/README.md

 # SimpleMVC
-This is a small php framework with namespace and routing.
+This is a small MVC php framework with namespace and routing.